AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-One way to know which features are the most critical and decisive for the model to predict the true price, I used the technique of _feature importance_.
-This technique was first introduced for random forests in 2001, but in 2018 a model-agnostic version was proposed, which can be used with regression models.
+One way to know which features are the most critical and decisive for the model to predict the true price is the technique of _feature importance_.
+This technique was first introduced with random forests in 2001 @randomforests, but in 2018 a model-agnostic version was proposed @importance, which can be used with regression models.

 The process is simple: